CUCyber/presentations/networking/firewall.md

 ## Abuse Stupid Rules

-* example: port 22 is forwarded to an internal computer
+* Example: port 22 is forwarded to an internal computer
-* craft your attack for the machine on the receiving end
+* Craft your attack for the machine on the receiving end